Funeral Home Director Fired for Being Transgender

 Aimee Stephens worked as director of a Detroit-area funeral home for six years, responsible for preparing and embalming bodies.
 Although she is transgender, she initially hid her female appearance and identity from her employer during her employment, presenting as male.
 When Ms. Stephens informed her employer that she had been diagnosed with gender dysphoria and would begin presenting as female at work, she was fired.

-Unfortunately, in August 2016 Judge Cox accepted the funeral home’s religious freedom defense.
+In 2016, Judge Sean Cox accepted the funeral home’s religious freedom defense and granted summary judgment to the funeral home.
 Judge Cox ruled that the funeral home had violated the Civil Rights Act by firing Ms. Stephens, but that a separate federal law known as the Religious Freedom Restoration Act immunized the funeral home from liability.
-The ACLU has urged the EEOC to appeal.

 (EEOC v.
-Harris Funeral Home; ACLU of Michigan Attorneys Jay Kaplan and Dan Korobkin; National ACLU Attorneys John Knight and Brian Hauss.)
+Harris Funeral Homes; ACLU of Michigan Attorneys Jay Kaplan and Dan Korobkin; National ACLU Attorneys John Knight, James Esseks, Gabriel Arkles and Brian Hauss.)

 Press release, March 7, 2018: Funeral home unlawfully discriminated against its employee by firing her for being transgender, a federal court rules

 Article, May 9, 2016: After court loss, funeral home claims religion justifies firing transgender woman